fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 ### Wednesday, 10/23: Remembering Trails
 - Michael J. Zogry, "Wide Open Spaces: The Trail of Tears, the Lewis and Clark Expedition, and Gaps in the National Memory" (2008), 56--82.

-- Peter B. Dedek, "'Wild' Lands and 'Tamed' Indians: Cultural Stereotypes and Route 66," in *Hip to the Trip : A Cultural History of Route 66* (Albuquerque: University of New Mexico Press, 2007), 9--27.
+- Peter B. Dedek, "'Wild' Lands and 'Tamed' Indians: Cultural Stereotypes and Route 66," in _Hip to the Trip : A Cultural History of Route 66_, 9--27.

 - Robin W. Winks, "A Public Historiography," *The Public Historian* 14.3 (1992): 93--105.
 [JSTOR](https://www.jstor.org/stable/3378234?seq=1#page_scan_tab_contents).